Olivia Zemor

-Zemor, who is Jewish, maintains that Israel seeks the extinction of the Palestinian people and that it denies Palestinians their human rights.
+maintains that Israel seeks the extinction of the Palestinian people and that it denies Palestinians their human rights.
 She has been denied entry into Israel for security reasons on several occasions.
 Zemor is of Turkish and Algerian ancestry.

 Career

 Journalism

 From 1980 to 1989, Zemor worked as a journalist for Agence France-Presse.
 She later founded APM International, a news agency that was bought by Reuters in 1999.

 Activism

 Founding of EuroPalestine

-In 2002, the couple founded EuroPalestine, which describes itself as being engaged in consciousness-raising activities which seek to enlighten the media, politicians, and the general public about the purported denial of rights and justice to the Palestinian people, and the need to impose sanctions on Israel in order to compel it to respect international law.
+In 2002, Zemor co-founded EuroPalestine, which describes itself as being engaged in consciousness-raising activities which seek to enlighten the media, politicians, and the general public about the denial of rights and justice to the Palestinian people, and the need to impose sanctions on Israel in order to compel it to respect international law.

 Librarie Résistances

 Zemor and Shahshahani also own a Paris bookstore called Librarie Résistances.
 It is the site of many EuroPalestine meetings and events.